Congressional District # 07

 Sediment samples were collected from a location in the North Branch of the Chicago River approximately 1,500 feet downstream from the site in 2000 as part of an EPA sediment study.
 These samples contained high levels of PAHs, PCBs, oil and grease, and metals; the concentrations of these substances generally increased with depth.
 Many of the reported concentrations of total and individual PAHs, PCBs, and metals are at levels the may cause toxicity to organisms that live in the sediment (benthic invertebrates).

 In 2005, EPA was approached by Wisconsin Public Service Corp.
-(WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
-The SAS Program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
-After WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Integrys in 2007 to address thirteen former MGP sites in Illinois (two in Waukegan and eleven in Chicago) under the SAS program.
+(WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA’s Superfund Alternative site (SA) program.
+The SA program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+After WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Integrys in 2007 to address thirteen former MGP sites in Illinois (two in Waukegan and eleven in Chicago) under the SA program.
 Hawthorne Avenue Station is one of the thirteen Illinois MGP sites.

 In 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
 Since all twenty MGP sites have similar conditions and contaminants, and Integrys is a PRP for each, the agreements allow a streamlined approach to be taken for site investigation and remedy development.
 Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
 By the end of 2008, all of the mult-site documents had been approved, and site-specific work had begun on several of the sites.
 On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.